openstack/ceilometer/doc/source/configuration.rst

-disabled_central_pollsters                                             List of central pollsters to skip loading disabled_compute_pollsters                                             List of compute pollsters to skip loading disabled_notification_listeners                                        List of notification listeners to skip loading
+disabled_central_pollsters                                             List of central pollsters to skip loading disabled_compute_pollsters                                             List of compute pollsters to skip loading disabled_notification_listeners                                        List of notification listeners to skip loading reseller_prefix                  AUTH\_                                Prefix used by swift for reseller token
 ===============================  ====================================  ==============================================================

 SQL Alchemy